Skip to main content

 Columns

 By Tom McClintock A generation ago, California exemplified its nickname, “The Golden State.”
 State spending was less than half per capita, inflation adjusted, what it is today.
 Its debt-service ration was less than a third.
 Yet Californians enjoyed one of the finest highway systems in the world and one of the finest public educations systems in the country.
+Water and electricity were so cheap that many communities didn’t bother to meter consumption.

 Issues:Fiscal and EconomicCalifornia